-An electronic version of this Draft EA has been posted on the TVA website for a 30-day public comment period, which includes an option for the public to submit comments electronically.
-TVA has notified interested federally recognized Native American Tribes, elected officials, and other stakeholders that the draft EA is available for review and comment for a 30-day period.
+An electronic version of the Draft EA was posted on the TVA website for a 30-day public comment period, which included an option for the public to submit comments electronically.
+TVA notified interested federally recognized Native American Tribes, elected officials, and other stakeholders that the draft EA was available for review and comment for a 30-day period.
 Public notices were published in local newspapers soliciting comments from other agencies, the public, and any interested organizations.
-In addition, Adamsville Solar plans to speak with members of the community and adjacent property owners about the proposed solar facility and answer questions.
+In addition, Adamsville Solar initiated contact with adjacent landowners by sending postcards on August 11, 2023, and made phone calls the week of November 11, 2023.
+Some landowners had questions regarding schedule, viewshed, property values which Adamsville Solar answered on their phone calls.
+Other landowners did not have any questions and advised they would reach out if any questions arose.